numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     - :ref:`NEP 41 <NEP41>` gives an overview of our proposed replacement.

-    - NEP 42 (this document) describes the new design's datatype-related APIs.
+    - :ref:`NEP 42 <NEP42>`  describes the new design's datatype-related APIs.

-    - NEP 43 describes the new design's API for universal functions.
+    - NEP 43 (this document) describes the new design's API for universal functions.

 ******************************************************************************